-Project ClosedYou no longer can pledge on the project
+Campaign ClosedYou no longer can pledge on the project

 We bring awareness to communities in regard to domestic violence and sexual abuse.

-We curate workshops that focus on educating, providing resources, and support to survivors of abuse.
-Our workshops focus on accomplishing one main goal; that these individuals from these communities can reach their full potential and strengthen their adaptive and life skills, which has been affected by their trauma.
+Survivors of abuse are often left in the dark, and it is difficult for them to share their stories, heal and reach their full potential to be self-sufficient.
+Our workshops focus on accomplishing one main goal; that these individuals from these communities can strengthen their adaptive and life skills, which has been affected by their trauma.

 Survivors are in their cocoon, and we are supporting them at the stage in their healing process that they are in.